jdinh-782/information-retrieval-search-engine/README.md

 Web-based search engine capable of indexing 10,000+ documents and providing search results based on queries.

 ## Description
 This search engine was created using Python, alongside numerous libraries, to access a plethora of documents and their content.
 Large amounts of text is scraped and analyzed to pair keywords with documents.
-Word-document scoring techniques are utilized for optimizing and narrying down search results.
+Term/Document scoring techniques are utilized for optimizing and narrying down search results.
 An index is created to store a json dictionary of words and documents for later use with the search engine.
 The rest of the application is displayed in a [localhost](http://localhost:8000) page.

 ## Getting Started
 ### Dependencies